Our current turnaround time is 24-48 hours!*

 Optional.
 We promise.

 Caltech knows that you are a multifaceted person, that your identity cannot be boiled down to nuggets of information on an application.
-That’s why admissions is giving you this (albeit small) space to expand on an aspect of your identity.
+That’s why Admissions is giving you this (albeit small) space to expand on an aspect of your identity.
 Scroll through your application (personal statement, activity list, major selection) and take a moment to think about what you haven’t been able to include yet.
 Perhaps you want to write about your identity as a first-born daughter of immigrants or the daily yoga practice that grounds you and enables you to better connect with people and places around you.
 Regardless of what you choose to write about, you don’t have a lot of words to play with, so we recommend brevity!

-Have you had any extenuating circumstances (such as limited course selection, inconsistent grades, or disruptions), that have affected your coursework, but that are not described elsewhere in your application?
+OPTIONAL: Have you had any extenuating circumstances (such as limited course selection or disruptions), that have affected your coursework, but that are not described elsewhere in your application?
 If so, tell us about them here.
-(150 words)

-This is Caltech’s version of the Additional Info essay, which means that, unless you have something crucial to explain to admissions, and there is absolutely NOWHERE else on the application for you to write about it, you should skip this essay.
-Think about it: if you were an admissions officer, would you really want to read one more essay per applicant?
+This is Caltech’s version of the Additional Info essay, which means that, unless you have something crucial to explain to Admissions, and there is absolutely NOWHERE else on the application for you to write about it, you should skip this essay.
+Think about it: If you were an admissions officer, would you really want to read one more essay per applicant?
 That being said, this essay is perfect for students who have encountered extenuating circumstances and need an opportunity to explain them.
 In fact, we recommend saving those details for an Additional Info essay, so that you can use the rest of your application to highlight other parts of your amazing personality.
 So, if something has happened that affected your academic performance, this is a great opportunity to give the 4-1-1 (that means “information” because, in the Stone Age of the late 1900s, we used our rotary phones instead of the internet).

 Ivy Divider